coderedcorp/cr-sendmail-django/README.md

 ## Compatibility with `django_sendmail_backend`

-This package also provides a compatible `django_sendmail_backend` package, as a drop-in replacement for existing sites without modification.
+This package also provides a drop-in replacement for `django_sendmail_backend` package, for existing sites without modification.

 ```python
 EMAIL_BACKEND = "django_sendmail_backend.backends.EmailBackend"